DraconicKnights/PrimevalRPG/README.md

 ## Planned API Support

-PrimevalRPG will exposes the Command & Event Handle APIs so you can define your own triggers and in-game commands—then invoke them from any script or global event.
+PrimevalRPG will expose the Command & Event Handle APIs so you can define your own triggers and in-game commands—then invoke them from any script or global event.

 ```java
 private void buildCommandExecutionLogic() {